Rylith/TouchpadTestV2/README.md

  - "Vitesse  = f(angle)" :
  - "Blocage avant" :
  - "Mapping direct angle -> déplacement" :
- - A drag and drop application can be launch.
+ - A drag and drop application can be launched.
 Allow the user to take pictures from an explorer and drop them into the application in order to test the different features.

 ## Edit the application